 Another Facebook group for working homeschool moms that I have enjoyed being part of is Busy Working, Homeschooling Moms managed by Homeschool Epiphany.
 This group is specifically managed for Christian moms who are working and homeschooling.
 If you have the type of question in which you are seeking some faith-based input or Biblical wisdom, this is a great forum.

-I offer a free Working Homeschooler Quickstart Series designed for those who aren't even sure if they want to work and homeschool yet.
+I offer a Working Homeschooler Starter Kit designed for those who aren't even sure if they want to work and homeschool yet.
 We start at the beginning - the basics, the myths, your beliefs - and move into how to make it all work.

 In addition to her Facebook resources mentioned above, Jen Mackinnon has a blog dedicated to working and homeschooling called Practical, by Default.
 Jen's blog includes printables, practical tips, and some detailed reviews of products you might be interested in.